 In the U.S., income tax rates increase as tax filers’ income levels increase.
-For the 2020-2021 tax year, married couples filing jointly will be taxed at a 10% rate if they make between $0 and $19,750.
-However, the rate shoots up to 37% for couples making more than $622,051.
-Taxpayers pay incrementally higher tax rates only on the portion of income that exceeds the lower brackets.
+For the 2022-2023 tax year, married couples filing jointly will be taxed at a 10% rate if they make between $0 and $20,550.
+However, the rate shoots up to 37% for couples making more than $647,850.
+In other words, these taxpayers pay incrementally higher tax rates only on the portion of income that’s within each bracket’s parameters.

 - Income taxes: As mentioned above, income taxes rise as taxable income rises.
 Though income tax rates vary by location, the result is the same: lower-income filers pay less and higher-income filers pay more.

-- Investment income taxes: These taxes are levied on investment returns.
+- Capital gains taxes: These taxes are levied on investment returns.
 Capital gains taxes and net investment income taxes are prime examples.
-As of 2020, individuals will pay 0% in capital gains if they earned less than $40,000 in investment income.
-For those who earned $441,451 or more, they’ll incur a 20% long-term capital gains tax rate.
+As of taxes filed in 2023, individuals will pay 0% in capital gains taxes if they earned less than $41,675 in long-term qualified investment income.
+For those who earned $459,751 or more in long-term qualified investment income, they’ll incur a 20% capital gains tax rate.